SylvainGa/BatteryMonitor/README.md

 In the "per hour" and "per day" view, the "Since last view" represent the time since the widget/app was lauched (not just showing its glance).
 The "Since last charge" doesn't have to be a full charge.

 In the graph views, if the device supports solar charging, a dark red line will represent the solar intensity (in %) as seen by the device.
 Below the graphs, the left arrow represent the earliest sample time, the right arrow represent "Now' for the History view and the time the device is projected to have a depleted battery in the Projection view.
 The '100=' further down is how long the battery is projected to last if the device was charged to 100%.
+A blue line under the graph means that an activity was occuring during that time sample.
+Helpful to see how much the battery drained within an activity compared to a timeline without an activity running.

 You can zoom and pan the display in the History view (not the projection).
 By default, when you get to that view, you'll be in View mode.
 That mode is shown just above the graph.
 Pressing the Next and Previous button as well as swipping up and down will switch to the next/previous view.
 Touching the screen or pressing the Start button will switch to Zoom mode.
 Pressing it again will switch to the Pan mode.
 Pressing it again will return to the View mode.
 In the Zoom mode, swipe left/right or use the Next/Previous button to increase/decrease the zoom level of the graph.
 In the Pan mode, swipe left/right or use the Next/Previous button to pan the display left/right.